Join Us

 Benefits of Large Trays

-On the other hand, large nursery trays can accommodate larger plants or a greater number of seedlings.
-This type is perfect for those looking to scale their gardening efforts, allowing for more efficient use of space and resources.
-Large trays also provide the extra soil volume needed for plants that would prefer more room for roots, promoting better growth.
+Conversely, large nursery trays are designed to accommodate more substantial plants or a greater quantity of seedlings.
+This option is particularly well-suited for those planning to scale up their gardening endeavors, facilitating a more efficient use of both space and resources.
+Additionally, larger trays offer the extra soil volume necessary for plants that prefer more room for their roots, promoting enhanced growth.

 When to Choose Large Trays